arhohuttunen/starter-academic/content/post/hexagonal-architecture.md

 Good architecture allows the software to be constantly changed with as little effort as possible.
 The goal is to minimize the lifetime costs of the system and maximize productivity.

-Hexagonal Architecture has several advantages that fulfill these premises:
+Hexagonal architecture has several advantages that fulfill these premises:

 - We can delay decisions about details (such as what frameworks or database to use).
 - We can change the business logic without having to touch the adapters.